sauln/scipy-2019/slides.md

 <img src="images/case_study_ts/full_series.png" width="100%"/>

-<small> Average duration of web transactions aggregated over ~5 seconds.</small>
+<small>Average duration of web transactions</small>

-Can we tell when this periodic signal _falls apart_?
+Can we tell when this periodicity changes?

 ---